KatjaGlassConsulting/fork-openstudybuilder-description/docs/info_integrations.md

   allowFullScreen
 ></iframe>

+### Protocol

-This video showcases a Schedule of Activity from a PDF Protocol to be imported into OpenStudyBuilder by Oracle.
+Experience Oracle's innovative proof-of-concept that automatically extracts Schedule of Activity (SoA) data from PDF protocols and seamlessly imports it into OpenStudyBuilder (2024-11-29).

 <iframe
   title="Protocol Metadata to OpenStudyBuilder - an Oracle PoC for SoA import"